-We offer 20 different massage therapy modalities and even more enhancements to your massage.
+We offer 17 different forms of massage therapy and even more enhancements to your massage.
 Massage therapists treat clients by using touch to manipulate the muscles and other soft tissues of the body.
 With their touch, massage therapists relieve pain, help heal injuries, improve circulation, relieve stress, increase relaxation, and aid in the general wellness of clients.

 During Ashiatsu Oriental Bar Therapy the therapist uses overhead parallel bars to balance while applying gliding strokes of the feet to pressure points along the spine.
 This provides a deep tissue massage and elongated stretching of the spine while also stimulating the lymphatic system.